oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/using-helm.md

 ### Useful Helm operations

-- You can find out the configuration values that the operator Helm chart supports, as well as the default values, using the `helm inspect` command.
+- You can find out the configuration values that the operator Helm chart supports, as well as the default values, using the `helm show` command.
-  - Here's an example of using `helm inspect` with the local file based operator Helm chart assuming the operator source code is in `/tmp/weblogic-kubernetes-operator`.
+  - Here's an example of using `helm show` with the local file based operator Helm chart assuming the operator source code is in `/tmp/weblogic-kubernetes-operator`.